 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The Plan is funded by contributions made by contributing employers pursuant to the terms of collective bargaining agreements, and other agreements, to which the contributing employers and unions representing Plan participants are signatory.
-Participant contributions are not permitted under the Plan and therefore are not a source of funding Plan benefits.
-The investment earnings on the contributions made to the Plan are also a source of funding.
 The funding policy of the Plan is as follows:

-- 1. Annual employer contributions to the Plan will equal or exceed the minimum amount that will be in compliance with the minimum funding requirement of the Internal Revenue Code, the Employee Retirement Income Security Act of 1974 (ERISA) including all amendments, the Pension Protection Act of 2006 (PPA) including all amendment, the Worker, Retiree, and Employer Recovery Act of 2008 (WRERA) including all amendments, and the Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010 (PRA 2010) including all amendments. - 2.
-Annual employer contributions to the Plan will not exceed the tax deductible limits according to Section 404 of the Internal Revenue Code as amended.
+- 1. Annual employer contributions to the Plan will equal or exceed the minimum amount that will be in compliance with the minimum funding requirement of the Internal Revenue Code of 1986, the Employee Retirement Income Security Act of 1974 (ERISA) including all amendments, the Pension Protection Act of 2006 (PPA) including all amendments, the Worker, Retiree, and Employer Recovery Act of 2008 (WRERA) including all amendments, the Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010 (PRA) including all amendments, and the Multiemployer Pension Reform Act of 2014 (MPRA). - 2.
+Annual employer contributions to the Plan will not exceed the tax deductible limits according to Section 404 of the Internal Revenue Code of 1986 as amended.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is, generally, to invest the assets of the Plan among several asset classes and within permitted allocation ranges.
+The investment policy of the Plan is generally, to invest the assets of the Plan among several asset classes and within permitted allocation ranges.
 The long-term goal of the Plan is to: (1) generate a net of fee return in excess of the Plan actuarial assumed rate of return within acceptable levels of volatility, (2) maintain sufficient liquidity to fund benefit payments, and (3) preserve the principal value of the Plan.